-Our websites, TurtleBeach.com, ROCCAT.org, and Neatmic.com, are important focal points for our marketing efforts, serving as a destination for consumers to learn about the brands, the product offering and as a place to maintain ongoing customer connection.
-The company saw tremendous growth in online direct sales in 2020 as more consumers opted to shop from home and expect to see this growth continue.
+Our websites, TurtleBeach.com, ROCCAT.com, and Neatmic.com, are important focal points for our marketing efforts, serving as a destination for consumers to learn about the brands, the product offering and as a place to maintain ongoing customer connection.
+Information contained on our websites is not incorporated by reference herein unless specifically stated therein.